 Who wants to turn on the oven in the summertime?
-Summer days are meant for grilling, and summer vegetables are the perfect for the grill.
+Summer days are meant for grilling, and a grilled veggie platter is your favorite summer dish.
 If it’s too hot to even contemplate being outside during the day, you can grill these vegetables in the morning or in the cooler night temperatures.
-Plus the vegetables taste great hot, cold, or even at room temperature, so you have tons of wiggle room about when you cook it versus when you finally serve it.
+Plus the vegetables taste great hot, cold, or even at room temperature.
+That means you have tons of wiggle room about when you cook it versus when you finally serve it.

 To make this platter we prepared the following vegetables:

-Eggplant: Cut into 1/2-inch thick slices, place into colander, coat generously with kosher salt, and then place something heavy (a plate or bowl) on top of the slices.
+Cut into 1/2-inch thick slices, place into colander, coat generously with kosher salt, and then place something heavy (a plate or bowl) on top of the slices.
 Let stand for 1 to 2 hours (this should drain out any bitter juices).
-Rinse, pat dry, then coat with olive oil and balsamic vinegar as above, then grill over medium heat for 2 to 3 minutes on each side.
+Rinse, pat dry, then coat with olive oil and balsamic vinegar as above.
+Grill over medium heat for 2 to 3 minutes on each side.

-When the vegetables are finished, arrange them on the platter, drizzle a little extra-virgin olive oil on top, and garnish with black kalamata olives.
+Finally arrange all of the grilled veggies on the platter, drizzle a little extra-virgin olive oil on top, and garnish with black kalamata olives.
+And…voila!
+Grilled veggie platter perfection.